 No. At Clutch Cards we are dedicated to bringing you the best value for money on box sales.
 Group breaks take a lot of time in sorting, mailing, etc. after the break has finished, and this would all add to the cost.

 How long should I expect to wait before I receive my purchase?

 We post all deliveries using the Australia Post Express Post network.
-Generally we will post your order on the next business day after your order, so that you will have your purchase within 48 hours of payment!
+Generally we will post your order on the same or next business day after your order, so that you will have your purchase within 48 hours of payment!

 The Express Post network will deliver to most metropolitan areas next day (Perth is two days).